-If you have more than one property, you can get small business rate relief if the rateable value of each of your other properties is less than £2,600.
-The rateable values of the properties are added together and the relief applied to the main property.
+If you have more than 1 property, you can get small business rate relief if the 2017 rateable value of each of your other properties is less than £2,900 and the aggregate values of all the properties is under £20,000.

-You will keep getting any existing relief for one year when you get a second property.
+You will keep getting any existing relief for 1 year when you get a second property.

-If you have a rateable value between £12,001 and £18,000 you are considered a small business and your business rates will be calculated using the small business multiplier.
+Please note that if your property has a rateable value below £51,000 your business rate liability will be calculated using the small business multiplier.

 Apply for small business rate relief

-To apply for small business rate relief, please fill out a small business rates relief application form (PDF, 391kb).
+To apply for small business rate relief, please fill out a small business rates relief application form (PDF, 425kb).

 Charities and registered amateur community sports clubs can apply for relief of up to 80% if a property is used for charitable purposes.

 Empty propertiesBusiness rates are not payable for the first 3 months that a property is empty.
 This is extended to 6 months for industrial properties such as factories, warehouses or workshops.
 After the relevant rate-free period expires, an empty property will be liable for 100% of the rates unless the property is exempt from the unoccupied property rate.

 Properties exempt from the unoccupied property rate are:

 - listed buildings